-No matter what your health goals are, the power of hemp oil can help you reach your fullest potential.
+No matter what your health goals are, the power of CBD oil can help you reach your fullest potential.
 But its popularity also means that some unscrupulous providers are trying to cash in with low-grade oil.

 Most supplements are sold as one-ounce (30 mL) oils.
 But the amount of cannabinoid-rich extract in the carrier oil can vary, a lot.
-Some oils may seem cheaper, until you realize they have a much smaller amount of extract, making it actually much more expensive to get an effective amount.
+Some oils may seem cheaper, until you realize they have a much smaller amount of CBD, making it actually much more expensive to get an effective amount.

 At first glance, a CBD isolate might look like the best option because it’s the cannabinoid getting a lot of attention for its benefits (1).

-When we’re talking about a hemp oil extract, it’s also important to note how that extraction happened.
+When we’re talking about a hemp extract, it’s also important to note how that extraction happened.
 There are a variety of ways to extract cannabinoids from the hemp plant, and some are much better than others.

 First, there’s the bad method that you’ll absolutely want to avoid.
 It uses chemical solvents such as hexane, acetone or butane, which are neurotoxic in the body.
-When used they can leave a chemical residue in the hemp oil.
+When used they can leave a chemical residue in the oil.

 Second, there’s the better method of ethanol which isn’t as bad as chemical solvents, however this method may damage some of the more delicate plant phytochemicals and so is not preferred.